 Let's review four (4) ways to use your resilience while coping with stress, along with some tips:

-1. Explore new wellness practices.
+1. Explore new practices.
 Resilience keeps you on your toes when it comes to learning new things because it helps you adapt to change.
 So, why not put those efforts toward finding new ways to relax and calm yourself?

 2. Build a social support network.
 However you feel comfortable doing it, put yourself out there.
 Be confident in yourself as you find people who can support you in life, especially while you're stressed.